anlopez94/anlopez94/README.md

 👩🏻‍💻 I have MSc in Artificial Intelligence.

-🔐 My main research interests are Large Language Models and cognitive data.
+🔐 My main research interests are Large Language Models, cognitive data, Reinforcement Learning and control algorithms for energy management.

 📌 I'm based in Barcelona, Spain